aicioara/book-stories-from-2025/content/english/05 - Ideas and Insights/0400 2025-09-21 - iPhone 17 - First impressions.md

-# iPhone 17 - First Impressions
+# iPhone 17 - First impressions

 Alex Solot, a good friend of mine, visited the Bay Area yesterday.
 He was a bit disorganized with the planning, but insisted to bring his manager (also Alex) along, so I also brought Laura along.
 We planned to go visit Muir Woods, but then changed to Santa Cruz, which was closer, then changed again to Alviso which was even closer, which is where we went.
 After a quick walk, they got hungry, so Laura wanted to go to the Google Visitor Center to grab an early dinner.
 Since we were there, I proposed to go and also visit the Apple Visitor Center, so that we can also see the new iPhones.